 Filtration, Reabsorption, and Secretion

 The kidneys perform three main processes to maintain fluid and electrolyte balance: filtration, reabsorption, and secretion.
 Filtration occurs in the glomerulus, where blood pressure forces water and small molecules across the capillary walls into the Bowman's capsule, forming the filtrate.
-Reabsorption occurs in the tubules, where essential substances are selectively transported back into the bloodstream.
+Worth adding: reabsorption occurs in the tubules, where essential substances are selectively transported back into the bloodstream.
 Secretion involves the active transport of waste products from the blood into the tubules for excretion in the urine.

 Regulation of Blood Pressure

 The kidneys play a crucial role in regulating blood pressure through the renin-angiotensin-aldosterone system (RAAS).
-When blood pressure drops, the kidneys release renin, an enzyme that initiates a cascade of reactions leading to the production of angiotensin II.
+Because of that, when blood pressure drops, the kidneys release renin, an enzyme that initiates a cascade of reactions leading to the production of angiotensin II.
 Angiotensin II is a potent vasoconstrictor, meaning it narrows blood vessels, which increases blood pressure.
 It also stimulates the release of aldosterone from the adrenal glands.
 Aldosterone promotes the reabsorption of sodium and water by the kidneys, further increasing blood volume and blood pressure.

 Production of Erythropoietin